About Our School

 Of Merwin's 486 students, 89.9% are Hispanic, 4.1% are White, 3% are Asian, 0.08% are African American, 1.6% are Filipino, and 1.32% other.
 At Merwin Elementary School, 83.5% of the students qualify for Free and Reduced Lunch, 22.6% are English Learners with the majority speaking Spanish, 7.6% are GATE identified, and 12.9% are Students with Disabilities.

 In 2013, Merwin Elementary School exited Program Improvement with an API of 835.
 As a result of this accomplishment, Merwin School was recognized as a California Distinguished School and received the Title I Academic Achievement award during the 2013-2014 school year.
 Merwin Elementary School has developed a systematic approach to address the needs of all students which involve good teaching the first time and a Response to Intervention Plan which addresses universal support, strategic and intensive intervention.
 Students who are struggling have the opportunity to receive additional instruction in the classroom, attend special learning programs provided by intervention teachers, and participate in computer-based learning programs in the computer lab before, during, and after school.
 Several intervention programs are in place to meet the various academic needs of the students.
 These interventions include small group instruction in class based on checks for understanding, after-school homework club, and small group tutoring based on student needs, Accelerated Reader, a motivational reading program, and i-Ready, a diagnostic ELA and Math program which delivers adaptive computer instruction is also provided, based on the needs of the students.
-Merwin Elementary School also promotes a college-bound culture through the implementation of the No Excuses University philosophy, and it achieved the California Gold Ribbon Award in 2015-16 based on the implementation of six exceptional systems.
+Merwin Elementary School also promotes a college-bound culture, and it achieved the California Gold Ribbon Award in 2015-16 based on the implementation of six exceptional systems.

 Merwin Elementary School is one of nine computer science magnet schools in the Covina-Valley Unified School District.
 Merwin is a one-to-one school where all students have a Chromebook or Lenovo and are learning CODE as their second language.
 This year Merwin is partnering with Code to the Future.
 Students grades TK-5 use their 21st Century skills of collaboration, critical thinking, creativity, and communication in an environment where computer science is taught as a normal discipline in the classroom.